Sati (practice): Inscriptional evidence

 According to Axel Michaels, the first inscriptional evidence of the practice is from Nepal in 464 CE, and in India from 510 CE.
 The early evidence suggests that widow-burning practice was seldom carried out in the general population.
 Centuries later, instances of sati began to be marked by inscribed memorial stones called Sati stones.
 According to J.C.
 Harle, the medieval memorial stones appear in two forms – viragal (hero stone) and satigal (sati stone), each to memorialise something different.
 Both of these are found in many regions of India, but "rarely if ever earlier in date than the 8th or 9th century".
 Numerous memorial sati stones appear 11th-century onwards, states Michaels, and the largest collections are found in Rajasthan.
-There have been few instances of sati in the Chola Empire in South India.
+There have been few instances of sati in the Chola Empire of South India.
 Vanavan Mahadevi, the mother of Rajaraja Chola I (10th century) and Viramahadevi the queen of Rajendra Chola I (11th century) both committed Sati upon their husband's death by ascending the pyre.
 The 510 CE inscription at Eran mentioning the wife of Goparaja, a vassal of Bhanugupta, burning herself on her husband's pyre is considered to be a Sati stone.

 Practice in Hindu-influenced cultures outside India

-The early 14th-century CE traveller of Pordenone mentions wife burning in Zampa (Champa), in nowadays south/central Vietnam.
+The early 14th-century CE traveler of Pordenone mentions wife burning in Zampa (Champa), in nowadays south/central Vietnam.
 Anant Altekar states that sati spread with Hindu migrants to Southeast Asian islands, such as to Java, Sumatra and Bali.
 According to Dutch colonial records, this was however a rare practice in Indonesia, one found in royal households.

 In Cambodia, both the lords and the wives of a dead king voluntarily burnt themselves in the 15th and 16th centuries.
 According to European traveller accounts, in 15th century Mergui, in present-day extreme south Myanmar, widow burning was practised.
 A Chinese pilgrim from the 15th century seems to attest the practice on islands called Ma-i-tung and Ma-i (possibly Belitung (outside Sumatra) and Northern Philippines, respectively).

 According to the historian K.M. de Silva, Christian missionaries in Sri Lanka with a substantial Hindu minority population, reported "there were no glaring social evils associated with the indigenous religions-no sati, (...).
 There was thus less scope for the social reformer."
-However, although sati was non-existent in the colonial era, earlier Muslim travellers such as Sulaiman al-Tajir reported that sati was optionally practised, which a widow could choose to undertake.
+However, although sati was non-existent in the colonial era, earlier Muslim travelers such as Sulaiman al-Tajir reported that sati was optionally practised, which a widow could choose to undertake.